ninecarpals/classwork/homework/week1/assignment.md

 ## 5. Finally:

 How much time did this problem set take you?
+Three hours.

 What, if anything, did you have trouble with?
+I really need the core tokens from the lecture written out for me.
+I can't take notes and follow along at the speed you're going because without greater context I don't know what's important enough to write down.
+Just having a pre-written vocabulary list to take home would be a wonder.

 What, from lecture, would you like us to cover more clearly?
+I still don't understand how to submit assignments.